JanneMattila/www/notes.md

 ## Upcoming posts

+- AppService and Private Endpoint and DNS
+  - Web app network tester
 - AppGw and dynamic KQL impact to rules
 - AppGw and Easy Auth
 - Maintenance task as Container App